-As perilous times are increasing in our nation, we look to God for divine protection.
+As perilous times increase, we look to God for divine protection.
 The Lord has a plan to protect those who pray and put their trust in Him.

 God loves to protect and guide His people, like a shepherd caring for His flock.
 See Psalm 23.

 Though God reigns over the earth, He has given men freedom of choice, though some rebel against His voice of reason and compassion.
 As a consequence, the Lord does not have total control over everything men do on our planet.* But know this—God loves you and does not want to see you hurt.

 So His plan is to guide His children out of harm’s way.
 Tuning in to the voice of the Holy Spirit is the key to avoiding physical danger.
 To stay safe in a crazy world, we must be led by God’s Spirit.

 It is easier for God to move His children out of harm’s way than to get rebellious people not to do the evil they are set on doing.* (See footnote for a fuller explanation.)

 The Bible declares in Romans 8:14, “For as many as are led by the Spirit of God, these are sons [and daughters] of God.”
 When we are led by the Spirit, He guides us not to be in the wrong place at the wrong time.
 But if you are not a born again child of God, there is no better time to believe on Jesus and enter into His covenant of protection.